Marquess of Anglesey

+The 8th Marquess carried the standard of Wales at the 2023 Coronation.

 The family seat now is Plas Newydd, at Llanddaniel Fab, Anglesey.
 Most recent marquesses are buried at St Edwen's Church, Llanedwen, built and maintained by the Marquess.
 The former family seat was Beaudesert, near Cannock Chase, Staffordshire.

-Family history 1553-1815
+Family history 1553–1815

 The Paget family descends from Sir William Paget, a close adviser to Henry VIII, who in 1553 was summoned to Parliament as Lord Paget de Beaudesert.
 His younger son, the third Baron, was a Catholic opponent of Elizabeth I. In 1589, he was attainted and his title forfeited.
 However, his son, the fourth Baron, was restored to the title in 1604.
 In contrast to his father, he was a prominent Protestant.
 He was succeeded by his son, the fifth Baron.
 He was Lord Lieutenant of Buckinghamshire for the parliamentarians between 1641 and 1642, when he joined the Royalists and was dismissed.
 His son, the sixth Baron, was Ambassador to both Austria and the Ottoman Empire.
 On his death, the title passed to his son, the seventh Baron.
 He had already been created Baron Burton, of Burton-on-Trent in the County of Stafford, in 1711, prior to succeeding to the barony of Paget in 1713.
 In 1714 he was further honoured when he was made Earl of Uxbridge, in the County of Middlesex.
 However, the earldom and barony of Burton became extinct on the death of his grandson, the second Earl (son of Thomas Catesby Paget, Lord Paget), in 1769.

 The barony of Paget, which could be passed on through the female line, devolved on his cousin Henry Bayly, who became the ninth Baron.
 He was the son of Sir Nicholas Bayly, 2nd Baronet, of Plas Newydd, and Caroline, Lady Bayly (d.
 1766), daughter of Thomas Paget and granddaughter of the Hon.
 Henry Paget, second son of William Paget, 5th Baron Paget.
 In 1770 Henry Bayly assumed the surname and arms of Paget only.
 Twelve years later, in 1782, he succeeded his father in the baronetcy, and in 1784 the earldom of Uxbridge was revived for him, when he was made Earl of Uxbridge, in the County of Middlesex.
 He was succeeded by his eldest son, the second Earl.
 He was a prominent military commander who gained fame at the Battle of Waterloo, where he lost his leg.
 A few weeks after the battle he was made Marquess of Anglesey.